All Episodes

 She got a pass from James Comey.

-You can't blame Coma.
+You can't blame Comey.

 Comey helped her.

-And what they're really mad at here, what they're really doing here is is they're making up a Roswell New Mexico style conspiracy as to why it is they lost that is not rooted in truth or fact.
+And what they're really mad at here, what they're really doing here is, is they're making up a Roswell, New Mexico-style conspiracy as to why it is they lost that is not rooted in truth or fact.

-Not that he had an atrocious record, not that she was a horrible and and exposed dishonest candidate that thought the law didn't apply to her.
+Not that she was a horrible and exposed, dishonest candidate that thought the law didn't apply to her.

 They just can't admit that they failed.